 - Metabolic syndrome, which includes type 2 diabetes, high blood pressure (hypertension), and high cholesterol and triglycerides (hyperlipidemia)

 - Autoimmune disorders such as lupus and rheumatoid arthritis

-- Tooth problems that make dental cavities more likely
+- Tooth and oral problems that make dental cavities more likely

 A number of complications caused by Klinefelter syndrome are related to low testosterone (hypogonadism).
 Testosterone replacement therapy reduces the risk of certain health problems, especially when therapy is started at the beginning of puberty.

 Your doctor will likely do a thorough physical exam and ask detailed questions about symptoms and health.
 This may include examining the genital area and chest, performing tests to check reflexes, and assessing development and functioning.

 The main tests used to diagnose Klinefelter syndrome are:

 - Hormone testing.
 Blood or urine samples can reveal abnormal hormone levels that are a sign of Klinefelter syndrome.